John Meade

 Body

-John’s father’s family comes from rural Kentucky and his mother’s family from both Kentucky and Virginia.
+John’s father’s family came from rural Kentucky and his mother’s family from both Kentucky and Virginia.
 He grew up listening to his grandmother telling him tall tales from Appalachia.
-In 1964, at age16, he became interested in learning the music of Appalachia and took up the banjo.
-John is self-taught which is also part of the tradition.
+In 1964, at age 16, he became interested in learning the music of Appalachia and took up the banjo.
+John was self-taught which is also part of the tradition.
 He had some direct exposure to traditional musicians but most of his tunes come from listening to recordings made during the 60’s and 70’s of traditional artist like Tommy Jarrell, Fred Cockerham, Kyle Creed, Roscoe Holcomb, and Wade Ward.

 Why is this cultural tradition important to your community?